VirtualVisions/Verbatim-Documentation/README.md

 Keys have a value for each language, as well as a Fallback value.
 If a value is not provided or is empty for a given language, it will instead use the Fallback value.

+NOTICE: An example file "Example Localization Data" is provided as a demo.
+DO NOT USE THIS ASSET.
+Updating the package to future versions will overwrite this example file, causing you to lose any customizations you have made to this asset.

 ---

 ### Localization Component